ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{input-share-validation}} for details).
 Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
-Note that this is also enforced by the Helper during the aggregation interaction.
 The Leader MAY also abort the upload interaction and alert the Client with error `reportRejected`.

 The Leader MUST ignore any report whose timestamp is outside of the task's `time_interval`.
 When it does so, it SHOULD also abort the upload interaction